jlegatheaux/RC2020-assignments/assignment-5/README.md

 ```
 traceroute time origin destination
 ```
 It llows one to trace the path in the network of a packet sent from `origin`to `destination` at time stamp `time`.
-When there is a routing loop, it is also clearly.
+When there is a routing loop, it is also clearly shown.
 Routing loops only come to an end when the packets' RTT reaches 0.

 ### Stage 2: Add Triggered Updates

 In this stage you must add triggered updates, that is, whenever something changes in your routing table, or some of the interfaces of the node change their state (upcalls `on_link_up()`or `on_link_down()`) you must send announcements by all nodes' operational interfaces.
 Remember that the full treatment of an `on_link_down()` also requires changing the state of the affected entries of the nodes' routing table.

 Note that you will need to send or not triggered updates in your router in accordance with the setting of the `triggered` flag in the configuration file.
-The flag `triggered` setting in the config file will be available in the boolean variable `triggered`  in your code.
+The flag `triggered` setting in the config file is available in the boolean variable `triggered`  in your code.
 Thus, using this variable, sending these announcements should begin with

 ```java
 if ( triggered ) send a triggered update
 ```

-Following the directives in the configuration file, CNSS automatically changes the state of a link.
+Following the directives in the configuration file, CNSS changes the state of a link.
 At that moment, the interfaces the link connects to also change state.
 All these changes take place before the node calls the corresponding upcalls in your `DVControl` class.

 Now you should run tests using `config5.3.txt` to realize that with triggered updates the count to infinity anomaly will not happen this time.
 File `config5.3.txt` is equal to file `config5.2.txt` with the difference that triggered updates flag (`triggered`) is set.